emacs-mirror/emacs/mps/manual/source/pool/snc.rst

                                   mps_fmt_t fmt)

     ``fmt`` specifies the :term:`object format` for the objects allocated in the pool.
-The format should provide at least the methods scan, skip, and pad.
+The format must provide a :term:`scan method`, a :term:`skip method`, and a :term:`padding method`.

     When creating an allocation point on an SNC pool, :c:func:`mps_ap_create` takes one extra argument::